-Bordi.
-Tammi. & Okkonen (2014) reveals that computermediated communication and electronic documents are mostly favored over traditional telephone calls and paper, as they seem to be easier to manage and increase the opportunity of having further control over employee's work.
+& Bordi.
+Tammi, Okkonen (2014) reveals that computermediated communication electronic documents are mostly favored over traditional telephone calls and paper, as they seem to be easier to manage and increase the opportunity of having further control over employee's work.
 Before the 70th decade, some people thought using computers for information exchange as dangerous.
-Some people feel threatened by computers (Dahanayake, 2015).
-But after1970s, some people start to feel computers enhance their opportunities of making any information available to someone and supporting information exchange easily and speedily irrespective of geographical distances (Palme, 2000).
+Some people feel threatened by computers 2015).
+(Dahanayake, But after1970s, some people start to feel computers enhance their opportunities of making any information available to someone and supporting information exchange easily and speedily irrespective of geographical distances (Palme, 2000).

-With the development of internet computer and technology, computer-mediated communication (CMC) appropriated all forms of communication facilities in the workplace.
-CMC improved vertical and horizontal information flow more efficiently across organizations as well as information intake to the organization.
-Not only the fastness of CMC practice but also volume and portion in the organizational work done are getting greater and greater rapidly.
-As a result of factors such as greater access to organizational power, decisionmaking and creative processes it has also been credited with significant improvement in task efficiency, planning, promoting timely and complete feedback, organizational controlling activities. managing time. action initiating plans, responding to the environment, planning flexible work schedule (Bob & Sooknanan, 2014).
+With the development of computer and internet technology, computer-mediated communication (CMC) appropriated all forms of communication facilities in the workplace.
+CMC improved vertical horizontal and information flow more efficiently across organizations as well as information intake to the organization.
+Not only the fastness of CMC practice but also volume and portion in organizational work done are getting greater and greater rapidly.
+As a result of factors such greater as access organizational power, decisionmaking and creative processes it has also been credited with significant improvement in task efficiency, planning, promoting timely and complete feedback, controlling organizational managing activities. time. initiating action responding to the environment, planning flexible work schedule (Bob & Sooknanan, 2014).